Download the print version

 - harassing or intimidating an individual or an agency employee

-- unreasonably interfering with an agency’s operations, or
+- unreasonably interfering with an agency’s operations

-- seeking to use the FOI Act to circumvent access restrictions imposed by a court (s 89L(4))
+- seeking to use the FOI Act to circumvent access restrictions imposed by a court (s 89L(4)).

 12.8 On the other hand, the power conferred on the Information Commissioner to make a declaration is an important element of the balance in the FOI Act between conferring a right of access to government documents while ensuring that access requests do not interfere unreasonably with agency operations.
-This is apparent from the terms of s 89L, which express a principle that the legal right of access should not be abused by conduct that harasses or intimidates agency staff, unreasonably interferes with the operations of agencies, circumvents court imposed restrictions on document access, or is manifestly unreasonable.
+This is apparent from the terms of s 89L, which expresses a principle that the legal right of access should not be abused by conduct that harasses or intimidates agency staff, unreasonably interferes with the operations of agencies, circumvents court imposed restrictions on document access, or is manifestly unreasonable.

 12.10 Aspects of the FOI Act that must be taken into account in balancing the interests of agencies and an FOI applicant include:

-- the objects of the FOI Act; to give the Australian community access to information held by government (s 3(1) and promote Australia’s representative democracy by:
+- the objects of the FOI Act to give the Australian community access to information held by government (s 3(1) and promote Australia’s representative democracy by:

 - increasing public participation in government processes